 To confirm a diagnosis of pine wilt, it is necessary to collect wood and submit it to Plant & Pest Diagnostics for pinewood nematode extraction and identification.
 Branches should be at least 2-3 inches in diameter and 4-12 inches long.
 It is best if this segment is cut from a branch exhibiting early symptoms of yellowing of the needles.
 Cross sections or wedges of the lower trunk can also be submitted if the tree has already been cut down.
 Pinewood nematodes are found in the resin canals of the tree, so they will not be recovered from the bark, roots, or terminal twigs, including needles.

-Michigan Soybean Committee Samples (Michigan soybean growers only)
+Michigan Soybean Committee Samples - SCN and Type Tests (Michigan soybean growers only)

 Collect soil as instructed above and include a completed copy of the MSC Form.
 Please be sure to fill out all fields above the dotted line on the MSC form.
 It is important that we have the correct contact information to return results.
 It is critical, if you desire specific recommendations regarding variety selection, to circle the SCN source of resistance if you have used a SCN resistant variety recently.